AlexandreExpandev/858/backend/README.md

-# Counting App Backend
+# Counter API

-A Node.js backend application that provides an API for counting from 1 to 10 with various control features.
+A RESTful API for counting from 1 to 10 with features for controlling the counting process.

 ## Features

-- Start, pause, resume, and restart counting from 1 to 10
+- Start, pause, resume, and restart counting
 - Control counting speed (slow, medium, fast)
-- Get current counter status
+- Display numerical sequence from 1 to 10
-- User authentication
+- User authentication and authorization
-- API endpoints for all counting operations
+- Secure API endpoints

-## Tech Stack

-- Node.js
-- Express.js
-- TypeScript
-- JWT Authentication
-- Winston Logger
-- Zod Validation

 ## Getting Started